 Every 5 years, but no more often than once every 3 years, the Board must review, based on a 3-year average, the geographical distribution of the volume of softwood lumber manufactured and shipped within the United States by domestic manufacturers and the volume of softwood lumber imported into the United States.
 If warranted, the Board would recommend to the Secretary that the Board membership be reapportioned appropriately to reflect such changes.
-The distribution of volumes between regions also shall be considered.
+The distribution of volumes between regions also shall be considered (domestic versus importer regions and within domestic and importing regions).
+The number of Board members may also be changed.
 Any changes in Board composition would be implemented by the Secretary through rulemaking.